mncaudill/occupyrealtime.com/README.md

 MIT License

-Copyright (C) 2011 by Nolan Caudill.com
+Copyright (C) 2011 by Nolan Caudill

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal